awnumar/gravity/README.md

 ***Note: Still in alpha stages.
 Should not (yet) be used seriously.***

-Protect highly sensitive information, even in the case of your password being breached.
+Protect super-secret files, strings, and even passwords, even in the case of your password being breached. *Pocket* will prevent an adversary from ascertaining the length of data, the number of entries, the type of data, or even if there is any data to begin with.

+## Possible Uses

+* Encrypting super-secret files.
+* Storing super-secret passwords.
+* Saving super-secret strings.
+* Just something to gaze at with wonder.

-## Features
+## Security Properties

-***Not all of these features have yet been implemented.***
+***Not all of these have yet been implemented.***

 * ***Multi-layer security*** - The password alone isn't enough to compromise your secrets.
 * ***Hidden data length*** - Secrets are padded and split over multiple entries in a way that makes it impossible to ascertain which ones are linked together.
 This effectively conceals the length of your data, whether it's a 2 GB file or a simple string.